 Finally, in this post we have seen application of variance analysis in scope, schedule and cost control.
-This technique also helps organisations that do not implement earned value management system.
+This technique also helps organization that do not implement earned value management system.
 Further, Microsoft Project provides variance analysis data for each activity in the schedule.
 However, MS project functions work only when project schedule has a baseline.
 This further asserts the importance of creating a baseline of project schedule to compare plan and actual data.